 Source: English Heritage

-In addition, you will see some stone formations to the north that looks like Stonehenge, a bizarre historic monument found in Salisbury.
+In addition, you will see some stone formations to the north that look like Stonehenge, a bizarre historic monument found in Salisbury.

 The Hill Figure